-Companies that provide warranty have to establish warranty-related costs.
+Companies that provide warranties have to establish warranty-related costs.
 Ford forecasts these warranty and field service action obligations using a patterned estimation model, as described below.

 # 7 – Pension and Other Post Retirement Obligations

-To estimate the Pension Cost and other post-retirement obligations, companies have to make an estimate regarding is the discount rate, expected long-term return on the plan assets, salary grown, inflation, retirement rates, mortality rates, and many others.
+To estimate the Pension Cost and other post-retirement obligations, companies have to estimate the discount rate, expected long-term return on the plan assets, salary growth, inflation, retirement rates, mortality rates, etc.

 #8 – Credit Losses Allowances

 The credit loss is the change in the provision for credit losses at prior period exchange rates.
 For analysis purposes, Ford management splits the provision for credit losses into net charge-offs and the change in the allowance for credit losses.